Keyboard shortcuts

 cd build

-cmake -G Ninja ../llvm -DLLVM_TARGETS_TO_BUILD="host,AMDGPU,NVPTX" -DLLVM_ENABLE_ASSERTIONS=ON -DLLVM_ENABLE_PROJECTS="clang;lld" -DLLVM_ENABLE_RUNTIMES="offload,openmp" -DLLVM_ENABLE_PLUGINS=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=.
+cmake -G Ninja ../llvm -DLLVM_TARGETS_TO_BUILD="host;AMDGPU;NVPTX" -DLLVM_ENABLE_ASSERTIONS=ON -DLLVM_ENABLE_PROJECTS="clang;lld" -DLLVM_ENABLE_RUNTIMES="offload;openmp" -DLLVM_ENABLE_PLUGINS=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=.

 ninja